-In the ICRMS area, Rai Way has implemented an Enterprise Risk Management (ERM) system in order to promote a risk culture, in terms of both threats and opportunities, following an integrated and interfunctional approach.
+In the ICRMS area, Rai Way has implemented an Enterprise Risk Management (ERM) system for some time now, overseen by a company department by the same name that reports directly to the Chief Financial Officer, in order to promote a risk culture, in terms of both threats and opportunities, following an integrated and inter-functional approach.

 In particular, the system pursues the identification, assessment and prioritisation of corporate risks, developing appropriate response actions and supporting management in making forecasts and strategic decisions.